 Additionally, she’s worked as a tutor with Lindamood-Bell Learning Processes, where she provided one-on-one support to students with wide-ranging academic ability, focusing primarily on students with learning differences, including ADD/ADHD and dyslexia.

-Egohsa is currently working on her master’s in teaching at Hamline Univesrity.
+Egohsa is currently working on her master’s in teaching at Hamline University.
 She’s also a high school volleyball coach.

 Eileen has served as the FSMN Communications Director since November of 2016.
 She has a B.A. in Communications from Temple University in Philadelphia.

 Prior to moving to Saint Paul, she worked in internal corporate communication for Gap Inc. for 10 years.
-She is currently on the communications committee of the Reggio-Inspired Network of Minnesota.
 She is an active member of Unity church and is currently involved in a long-term project exploring documenting the spiritual learning of children.

 Eileen lives in Saint Paul with her husband, Scot and sons Kieran and Finn.
 She enjoys spending time outside, reading, art, writing, contemplating, laughing and spending time with her family.